Pixels and voxels, the long answer

 And there you have it, we covered all 2D/3D/raster/vector/low-res/high-res combinations I can think of.
 I’m sure I forgot something and I’m even more sure we’ll come up with even more interesting approaches in the future, but for now, this is as good as it gets.

 I hope you enjoyed reading — kudos for coming all the way to the end!
 I hope it gave you a deeper understanding of pixel and voxel graphics as well as some creative ideas of where to take them next.
-For more pixel art features you can follow Retronator on Tumblr, Twitter and Facebook.
+If you want to see more articles like this, support me on Patreon.
+You can also follow Retronator on Tumblr, Twitter and Facebook.
 Inspiration served daily!